yuchdev/windows_10_antispy/README.md

 Simply stopping the Cotrana process through the Task Manager does not help much, Runtime Broker, manager of Metro applications, would start it again in 1-2 seconds.

-However, running  `windows_10_antispy.py --disable-cortana` makes it stop forever by renaming the directory, containing Cortana executable before Runtime Broker starts it again.
+However, running  `python windows_10_antispy.py --disable-cortana` makes it stop forever by renaming the directory, containing Cortana executable before Runtime Broker starts it again.

 ## Remove Metro bloatware